 Who’s Who | The Big Push Forward Rosalind Eyben Rosalind Eyben is one of the co-convenors of the Big Push Forward.
 She has been a Fellow at the Institute of Development Studies where she is a member of the Participation, Power and Social Change team [link] where she works on power and relations in the international aid system.
 She was previously employed by the UK Department for International Development and before that as consultant and adviser to the ILO, FAO and other United Nations agencies.
+Rosalind’s interest in knowledge, power and practices has led to her taking the international aid system as an entry point to enquiring more generally into institutions that have a declared normative commitment to progressive social change.
 Irene Guijt Irene Guijt is one of the co-convenors of the Big Push Forward.
 Cathy Shutt Cathy Shutt is facilitator of the Value for Money thematic cluster.
 Chris Roche Chris Roche is an Associate Professor at La Trobe University in Melbourne.
 Brendan Whitty

 Rencontre avec le Dr Jean-Michel Lecerf, Président du Conseil d'Administration de la Fondation Growing Inclusive Markets | Business works for development | Development works for business The #1 reason people die early, in each country You're probably aware that heart disease and cancer are far and away the leading causes of death in America.
 But globally the picture is more complicated: (Vox / Anand Katakam and Joss Fong) It's worth stressing that "cause of lost years of life" and "cause of death" aren't identical.
+For example, deaths from preterm births may cause more lost years of life in a country than deaths from heart disease even if heart disease is the leading cause of death.
 But that makes the fact that heart disease is the leading cause of lost life in so many countries all the more striking, and indicative of those countries' successes in reducing childhood mortality.
 On the flipside, the world is getting better in a great number of ways:

 Laboratoire PiLeJe (PiLeJe) sur Twitter About Us Monitor helps organizations grow.
 We work with leading corporations, governments and social sector organizations around the world on the growth issues that are most important to them.
 Growth is a complicated problem.
 It involves identifying new opportunities through creativity and insight; it also involves the hard work of removing the barriers to growth that build up over time in any organization.
 It’s about knowing where to grow, but also how to overcome what holds you back.
 We partner with client organizations as their integrated resource for growth.
 Monitor offers a portfolio of strategic advisory, capability-building, and capital services for clients seeking to grow top- and bottom-line performance, shareholder value, the skills of their people and organizations, and their social impact.

 Sustainable Development Goals Logo of the United Nations Conference on Sustainable Development' Sustainable Development Goals (SDGs) refer to an agreement of the United Nations Conference on Sustainable Development held in Rio de Janeiro in June 2012 (Rio+20), to develop a set of future international development goals.
 The UN General Assembly's Open Working Group on Sustainable Development Goals on 19 July 2014 forwarded to the Assembly its proposal for a set of SDGs.
+The proposal contains 17 goals with 169 targets covering a broad range of sustainable development issues, including ending poverty and hunger, improving health and education, making cities more sustainable, combating climate change, and protecting oceans and forests.
 Background The current development agenda is centred on the Millennium Development Goals (MDGs) that were officially established following the Millennium Summit of the United Nations (UN) in 2000.
 Current process See also References External links